| Hudud

 no mark of violence on her body.
 It was the right decision

-as long as the law exists.' “
+as long as the law exists.' “ A)

 Zafran tried to incriminate an innocent man.
 This actually